 Practice hope.
 Trust in the future and our power to endure and persist, to live fully into the goodness that awaits.

 Alexander Levering Kern is a Quaker chaplain, interfaith leader, poet, writer, and Executive Director of the Center for Spirituality, Dialogue, and Service at Northeastern University in Boston.
-He is co-editor of the new publication, Pensive: A Global Journal of Spirituality and the Arts and editor of the book, Becoming Fire: Spiritual Writing from Rising Generations.
+He is co-editor of the publication, Pensive: A Global Journal of Spirituality and the Arts and editor of the book, Becoming Fire: Spiritual Writing from Rising Generations.
 Alex’s poems and nonfiction appear in many publications, and he lives with his spouse Rebecca and children Elias and Ruthanna in Somerville, Massachusetts.

 Please log in or Create a Profile to post a comment.